Learn how to talk so kids will listen while also maintaining a strong bond with them.

 - It strengthens the parent-child bond: Kids who feel heard and understood feel a closeness with their parents.

-- It creates open communication: i.e. your kids are more likely to tell you stuff.
+- It creates open communication: i.e., your kids are likelier to tell you stuff.

 - It helps kids better understand their feelings: Saying feelings out loud to someone else helps anyone better reflect and grasp their emotions.

 - It builds kids’ self-esteem: Feeling heard and understood empowers kids.

-- It models effective social skills: Listening and showing empathy is a powerful tool for all relationships.
+- It models effective social skills: Listening and showing empathy are powerful tools for all relationships.
 Seeing parents model this skill teaches its importance and effectiveness.

 That sounds great and everything but…

 How do you listen to a kid who’s screaming and yelling because you said you wouldn’t buy him a matchbox car in Target?

 And really?
 I’m just supposed to acknowledge their feels when my daughter blatantly disobeys me by running away when I told her we need to leave the playground?